Photo: R.L. Johnson | Pippin Hill Farm & Vineyards

 It’s a cliché answer, but it depends.
 There are six main types of lovely hydrangeas grown ornamentally, but this is our selection of the four that do the best in our Virginia growing zones and that are commonly available.
 It’s important to take into account each type’s sun and moisture preferences.
 Typically, hydrangeas prefer morning sun and prefer to avoid the direct heat of the afternoon, so think about the north and east sides of your home.

-Virginia’s only native species of hydrangea is the bigleaf hydrangea.
 Moderately sized with a height of anywhere from 6 to 10 feet, the bigleaf varietal, or Hydrangea macrophylla, thrives in part to full shade but can tolerate full sun as long as they are kept moist.
+This can be a struggle in Virginia where hot afternoons will often make them a little droopy but they recover quickly and are easy to propagate.
 Blooms can vary immensely with whites, pinks, blues, purples and reds all depending on soil pH.

 Hydrangea paniculata is one of the largest hydrangea plants commonly grown with a height of 8 to 15 feet and a spread of 6 to 12 feet.
 Blooms are white, and this plant thrives in full to partial shade.
 This species is also especially winter hardy.